 In 2000 we literally bought the farm back in Manitoba and I opened the Country Mouse Scrapbooker.
 I enjoyed seven years helping friends preserve their family histories with photos and journaling.
 By 2006 we were wintering in Ajijic, Mexico and I began the next chapter of my life.

-I joined the Ajijic Society of the Arts with my photography, but soon found myself painting and sketching and now about to publish my first novel – A Person of Interest.
+I joined the Ajijic Society of the Arts with my photography but soon found myself painting and sketching and writing.
+Now about to publish my second novel – Murder by Bits and Bytes, the sequel to A Person of Interest.
 And the story continues. . .